zakahmad014/intership/README.md

 The Decision:

 For Maximum Accuracy: xDeepFM is the winner.
 It successfully captured the most complex feature interactions early in training.
+For Practical Production (Recommended): The classic FM model is the smartest choice.
+It achieved nearly identical accuracy to xDeepFM (0.0091 vs 0.0093) but trained 13 times faster.
+This makes FM highly scalable and cost-effective for large datasets.

 <img width="1268" height="582" alt="task5_loss_train" src="https://github.com/user-attachments/assets/45fb3cae-bcb8-49c4-9064-3f12935ff9a8" />
 <img width="1264" height="572" alt="task5_valid_score" src="https://github.com/user-attachments/assets/06b88dd3-4155-4a2a-8a70-c1e7c4c7470d" />